 - Sunrun: Sunrun is a good option for those wanting flexible financing options.
 It’s also one of the few companies that offers insurance coverage in case of panel damage or theft.

 - Momentum Solar: Momentum Solar is known for providing great customer service.
-It keeps in touch with customers throughout the installation process via its app and helps find and apply for solar incentives.
+It keeps in touch with customers throughout the installation process via its app and helps you find and apply for solar incentives.

 Is Going Solar in California Worth It?